Designing and Furnishing the Rustic Home of your Dreams

 Creating a cohesive design plan takes thoughtful consideration and diligent planning.
 Sometimes it’s an overwhelming task, but try to remember it’s supposed to be enjoyable.
 Don’t treat it like a job; treat it like a hobby and you’ll have more fun with the process.

 First, you’ll need to spend time considering what type of design you want for your space.
 Do you want a Northern lodge, or a Western cabin?
 Is something with a Native American flair more to your liking, or do you prefer the classic aesthetic with rustic furniture influences.
 There are no “right” answers here; it’s important for YOU to decide what YOU want.
-Then you can start making decisions that will move you towards your goal; a rustic home that’s reflective of your style, taste and personality
+Then you can start making decisions that will move you towards your goal; a home with rustic interior design that’s reflective of your style, taste and personality

 After you’ve decided what direction your design will go, here are some things we want clients at Anteks Home Furnishings to consider: